Read summarized version with

 | When to use | When you want proven methods that deliver results | When you need general direction without strict requirements |

 Glitter AI makes capturing and sharing best practices simple.
-Your subject matter experts can record their screen while doing their work, and Glitter turns that into clear, visual documentation that anyone can follow.
-No more institutional knowledge stuck in someone's head.
+Your subject matter experts just record their screen while they do the work, and Glitter turns that into clear, visual documentation anyone can follow.
+No more institutional knowledge trapped in one person’s head.

-When you create step-by-step visual guides of how things should be done, your whole team can follow the same approach.
-It works for accounting procedures, manufacturing workflows, customer service protocols, or any standard operating procedure you need documented.
-And when your best practices evolve, updating the documentation is straightforward.
+Once you’ve got step-by-step visual guides of how things should be done, the whole team can follow the same approach.
+That’s the foundation of any best practice library, a repeatable framework, and real knowledge sharing across the org.
+It works for accounting procedures, manufacturing workflows, customer service protocols, or any operating procedure you need written down, and it pairs well with solid SOP adoption habits and a thoughtful approach to sharing knowledge across teams.
+Best of all, when your best practices change, updating the docs is quick.

 Frequently Asked Questions